 For more information on the permanent failover process, see the Veeam Backup & Replication User Guide, section Permanent Failover.

 - Failback — you can choose whether you want to fail back to the original or to a new location.

-In case you fail back to the original location, you will switch from VM replicas back to the source VMs.
-The source VMs will be restored to the current state of their replicas to apply any changes that occurred to the replica VMs while running in the DR site.
+- In case you fail back to the original location, you will switch from VM replicas back to the source VMs.
+The source VMs will be restored to the current state of their replicas to apply any changes that occurred to the VM replicas while running in the DR site.

 For more information on the replica failback process, see the Veeam Backup & Replication User Guide, section Replica Failback.

 - [This option becomes available only after you perform the Failback operation]

 Commit Failback — this option will finalize failback from VM replicas to the source VMs.

 For more information on the commit failback operation, see the Veeam Backup & Replication User Guide, section Commit Failback.

 Depending on the selected option, the plan may enter the PERMANENT FAILOVER, FAILBACK, COMMIT FAILBACK or HALTED state.
 To learn how to work with HALTED replica plans, see Managing Halted Plans.